-If you are expecting family to spend time with you at the holidays, you’ll be putting more stress on your hot water heater, your drains and your pipes.
-Before everyone arrives, do all necessary maintenance—check to make certain no faucets are loose or leaking, that toilets are flowing properly and that there’s no buildup of soap or hair in shower.
-Replace the innards to your toilet, if necessary—it can be a simple and inexpensive fix that helps you avoid unwanted problems.
+If you expect a family to spend time with you during the holidays, you’ll be putting more stress on your water heater, your drains, and your pipes.
+Before everyone arrives, do all necessary maintenance—check to make certain no faucets are loose or leaking, that toilets are flowing properly and that there’s no buildup of soap or hair in the shower.
+Replace the innards with your toilet, if necessary—it can be a simple and inexpensive fix that helps you avoid unwanted problems.

 Contact Public Service Plumbers

 At Public Service Plumbers, we answer our phones 24 hours a day, seven days a week.
 We can send our service personnel to your home or business anytime, day or night.
 All of our plumbers are factory-trained and factory-certified.